 - Descriptive List: Vitagraph Release – Fifty-two Features of Urban Popular Classics (New York: Vitagraph Company of America, ) [URB] Spirograph Library of Motion Picture Discs (New York: Spiro Film Corporation, 1928) [CF]

-The major source of information on Urban is the Charles Urban Papers collection now held in the archives of the National Media Museum, Bradford, a collection which he originally donated to the Science Museum in 1937.
+The major source of information on Urban is the Charles Urban Papers collection now held in the archives of the National Science and Media Museum, Bradford, a collection which he originally donated to the Science Museum in 1937.
 It has been a valuable resource for film scholars ever since, and the contents break down as follows:

 - URB1 Letters and other documentation mostly relating to the exhibition of Kinemacolor.

 - URB2 Programmes and press clippings relating to Kinemacolor programmes worldwide.

 - URB3 Press cuttings and programmes relating to Kinemacolor.

 - URB4 Papers relating to Urban's propaganda work during the First World War.

 - URB5 Movie Chats catalogues.

 - URB6 Papers of Edward R. Turner relating to three-colour cinematography.
 [A later addition to the collection]

 - URB7 Papers, patent specifications and court report relating to the Urban v Bioschemes court case 1913-1915.

 - URB8 Papers, cuttings and photographs relating to Percy Smith.